 BCA (Benefit-Cost- Analysis) A systematic evaluation comparing the economic benefits and costs of a project, program, or policy.

-BTM (Behind-the--Meter) Distributed energy resources co-located with local load, on the customer side of the electric meter.
+BTM (Behind-the---Meter) Distributed energy resources co-located with proportionately sized local load, on the customer side of the electric meter.

 CAIDI (Customer Average Interruption Duration Index) A reliability metric representing the average duration of power outages experienced by customers.